-Activity 2f: A visit to the market to purchase green apples
+Activity 2g: A visit to the market to purchase Pink Lady apples

 At the Queen Victoria Market (QVM) there are a large number of fruit and vegetable sellers, each selling Pink Lady apples.
 Consumers are able to easily compare prices between the sellers and the price paid to rent a stall is relatively low.
-Assume that an economist has conducted some detailed market analysis of apple sales and that she has determined that the demand and supply for Pink Lady apples in a given week is as provided in the following schedule:
+Assume that an economist has conducted some detailed market analysis of apple sales and that she has determined that the demand and supply for Pink Lady apples.
+Her data is reflected in the following table: